 It isn’t, we promise.
 This guide was made to show how simple the process of laying turf is.
 We will break each step down and address common issues that are faced by new and eager gardeners.

 The first thing you need to work out is how much turf you would need.
 Try and measure the area you wish to lay turf on in meters as the majority of turf is sold in square meters (m2).
-If you have the measurements, but they're not in meters, don't worry about it!
-Call or Email in and we can convert your measurements into the number of turf rolls you will need.

 Alternatively, we have a Turf Calculator that you can choose which measurements you would like to use and it will be converted and calculated for you!